ebroder/ebuse/README.md

 ...and voila!
 You now have a block device (`/dev/nbd1` in this case) backed by an EBS snapshot.
 Note that if you want to mount the block device, you'll need to pass `-o ro` to `mount`; otherwise it will try and fail to update the superblock.
+For journaled filesystems, you may also want `-o noload`.
 And if your EBS volume has a partition table, you should automatically get partition-specific block devices (e.g. `/dev/nbd1p1`) - you'll need to mount those instead.

 To disconnect, run